yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_on_instance.md

 ### Verification

-Follow the below steps to verify that SnappyFlow has started to collect the trace.
+Follow the below steps to verify whether SnappyFlow has started to collect the trace data.

 1. Login into  SnappyFlow.
 2. Go to the **Application** tab.